rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 - Changing pDAO settings
 - One-time treasury spends
-- Repeat treasury spends (management committes)
+- Repeat treasury spends (management committees)
 - Security council membership

 For greater detail and rationale, refer to [proposal types](https://rpips.rocketpool.net/RPIPs/RPIP-33#proposal-types).
 It's important to understand that a pDAO proposal is an on-chain entity that exists to execute changes at the protocol level.

+## Governance Process

+A proposal should be forecasted by the governance process before it ends up on chain.

+Changes to the Rocket Pool protocol and proposed, voted, and executed using a strict, yet transparent governance process.
+The process begins with an informal discussion of an idea within the **Discord community**.
+This idea then progresses to formal discussions in the [#governance](https://discordapp.com/channels/405159462932971535/774497904559783947) channel on Discord and the [DAO Forum](https://dao.rocketpool.net/), where it undergoes thorough research, modeling, and scrutiny in preparation for a [Rocket Pool Improvement Proposal (RPIP)](https://rpips.rocketpool.net/).
+Following this, a draft RPIP is prepared and reviewed by designated RPIP reviewers to ensure its quality and readiness for presentation to the DAO.
+The draft proposal is then presented to the DAO on the forum for further review, feedback, and incorporation of any necessary changes.
+Once the proposal has been refined based on community input, a poll is raised on the DAO forum to gauge readiness for finalizing the RPIP text.
+If the poll passes, indicating community approval, the RPIP is marked final and ready for a Protocol DAO vote, which is conducted via Snapshot to determine whether the proposal should be implemented.

+From here, the Oracle DAO will raise an on chain proposal.
+There is a window in which the Protocol DAO, Oracle DAO and community can review the proposal.
+If consensus is reached, the proposal is executed and changes are applied to the protocol.

+A handy dandy visual representation of this process can be found on the [Rocket Pool website](https://rocketpool.net/governance/process).

 ## Prerequisite

-Please read about the [lifecycle of a proposal](../houston/pdao#lifecycle-of-a-pdao-proposal) before proceeding.
+Please read the [lifecycle of a proposal](../houston/pdao#lifecycle-of-a-pdao-proposal) before proceeding.
+It'll explain the differences between all the voting periods and the actions that can be taken during each period.

-This guide will walk you though the steps required for participating in on-chain pDAO proposals.
+This page will walk you though the steps required for participating in on-chain pDAO proposals.

 ## Initializing Voting